sysdiglabs/terraform-aws-secure-for-cloud/use-cases/wip-new-vuln-scanner-org.md

 :warning:
 - No support is given yet.
 If you're interested in participating in the testing phase, please contact us :)
-- Only working in Sysdig environments right now
+- Only working in Sysdig STAGING environments right now

 ### Scope